APTrust/userguide/docs/preservation/ingest.md

 ## The Ingest Process

 !!! warning "Delay in Ingest"
-	There can be a delay of up to 15 minutes before the tarred bag shows up in the work item list.
+	There can be a delay of up to 15 minutes before the bag shows up in the work item list.

-After you upload tarred bag to your receiving bucket, APTrust's ingest process will add it to a list of items waiting to be processed.
+After you upload a bag to your receiving bucket, APTrust's ingest process will add it to a list of items waiting to be processed.
 You can check the status of your bag in the list of Registry [Work Items](../registry/work_items.md), using the REST API, or using the apt_check_ingest program from the [partner tools](../partner_tools.md).
 Once your bag is successfully ingested it is automatically deleted from your receiving bucket.
 If the ingest fails you can see details in Registry.

 !!! note "Failed Bags Automatically Delete"
 	Failed bags stay in your receiving bucket for 30 or 60 days (demo or production) for your review.
 After that period the bag is automatically deleted.